thejsway/thejsway/manuscript/chapter23.md

 });
 ```

 The event listener starts by disabling the default form submission behavior, which is to send a synchronous HTTP `POST` request to a server.
-Instead, a `FormData` object is created with the forum itself (`e.target`) as a parameter.
-All form fields are created as key/value pairs in this object.
+Instead, a `FormData` object is created with the form itself (the `e.target` expression) as a parameter.
+All form fields are automatically added as key/value pairs in this object.

 Once the form fields are encapsulated in the `FormData` object, the `fetch()` method seen previously is used to send an asynchronous request to the `https://thejsway.glitch.me/animals` URL.
 The second parameter of the `fetch()` call sets the HTTP method as `POST` and adds the form data into the body of the request.